 - For taking the measurements use a good quality of measuring tape which study and will not stretch.
 It should not be too stiff.
 It should be flexible.

-- The metal end of the tape should be used for vertical measurements and the other end for horizontal and circumference measurements.
+- The metal end of the tape were been used for vertical,horizontal and also in circumference measurements.

-- The measurements should be taken over smooth fitting foundation garments and never over bulky garments.
+- The measurements should be taken over the smooth fitting foundation garments and never over bulky garments.

 - Before taking measurements tie a cord or string around the waist.